robertwenink/xyz/content/posts/kriging/index.md

 Errors due to incomplete convergence, or rather varying levels of convergence, might in our case be observed through the enforcement of the CFL criterium {{< cite "CFL" >}}, in which we ensure numerical stability by varying the timestep.
 Simulations where due to a slightly different problem a smaller time step was required, might for instance see a higher level of convergence in the part of the simulation domain where the CFL criterium would not have been violated either way.

-Would we keep using the [interpolating formulation](#derivation-and-definition-of-ordinary-kriging), in the presence of numerical noise we could encounter situations in which we overfit our data and we would retrieve spurious response surfaces.
+Would we keep using the interpolating formulation of $\cref{eqn:kriging_prediction}{10}$, in the presence of numerical noise we could encounter situations in which we overfit our data and we would retrieve spurious response surfaces.
 This would especially be apparent for samples very near to each other.

 Therefore, to accommodate this apparent noise we adapt the correlation matrix such that each sample does not have an exact relation to itself.
 We do this by adding a regression constant $\lambda$ such that $R_{regression} = R + \lambda I$.
 The $\lambda$ can be simultaneously tuned together with the other hyperparameters to retrieve a data-informed estimate of the noise levels.
 The adapted correlation matrix can directly be plugged into the expressions we saw [earlier](#derivation-and-definition-of-ordinary-kriging) to retrieve the set of equations: